9cb14c1ec0/opentaxsolver/OTS_2020/0_README.txt

 	- Schedule C for US-1040.
 	- State Income Taxes for Ohio, New Jersey,
 	  Virginia, Pennsylvania, Massachusetts, and North Carolina.
+	  A beta-version version of the updated California taxes was added.
 	  All updated for 2020 Tax-Year.
 Also contains an Automatic PDF Form-Fillout function:
 	- Supports all Federal Forms and State Forms.